Thomas-Starck/potential-human-excretions-fertilization/README.md

 See results in a interactive website on https://thomas-starck.github.io/potential-human-excretions-fertilization/

-Supporting results presented in Chapter 5 of the thesis "Towards a circular management of nitrogen and phosphorus in human excreta: current state, global agricultural potential, and spatial constraint in France", https://theses.fr/s297415
+Supporting results presented in Chapter 5 of the thesis "Towards a circular management of nitrogen and phosphorus in human excreta: current state, global agricultural potential, and spatial constraint in France" (see https://hal.science/tel-04727806 and https://theses.fr/2024ENPC0020 )

 # Prerequisites